 Once the truth was out, realist artists could no longer do hopping horses with a good conscience.
 Of course there were still plenty of artists who thought a horse galloping should look the way it feels, science be damned.
 “We aren’t painting a real horse galloping but the IDEA of a horse galloping,” they said.

-“Well, when I make a horse,” said Frederick Remington, the American artist, “I don’t turn him into a cat.”
+“Well, when I make a horse,” Frederick Remington, the American artist, might have told them, “I don’t turn him into a cat.”
 And he painted and sculpted horses in all the real phases of a gallop, a trot, and a canter.

 “He runs like a dog,” said the merry-go-round horse makers.
 “Do you think that’s pretty?”